MukitHossen7/L2B5-Library-Management-API-With-Mongoose/readme.md

 - Validation with Mongoose Schema
 - Filter and sort books by genre, availability, or creation date
 - Aggregation pipeline to summarize borrowed books(total quantity borrowed per book)
-- Static method to control book availability
+- Create a static method to check book availability.
+If the book is not available, update its availability status to false.
 - Borrow books with due dates and quantity tracking
+- Use a post hook to decrease the number of available copies when a borrow is posted.

 ---